Nel sole

 "Nel sole" is a song composed by Al Bano, Pino Massara and Vito Pallavicini, and performed by Al Bano.
 The song marked his first commercial success, and launched his career as a singer.
 The single peaked at first place four weeks on the Italian hit parade and sold about one million and half copies.
-The song named a film, Nel sole, directed by Aldo Grimaldi and starred by the same Al Bano and his then-wife Romina Power.
+The song gave its name to a film, Nel sole, directed by Aldo Grimaldi and starring the same Al Bano and his then-wife Romina Power.